LoraKalt/webapp_2021_project/README.md

 6. To fill up database with filler users, type
     >node seed

-7. Some login test users:
+7. Some login test users from seed.js:

 | Email | Password |
 ---| ---